 1. Trim Your Hair Regularly

 Trimming your locks every six to eight weeks helps in hair maintenance and is the easiest way to prevent split ends.
 The hair ends often do not get the natural oils and may weather easily.
-Trimming them will prevent further damage and frizz.
+Trimming may lessen your hair problems by preventing further damage and frizz.

 2. Avoid Hair Accessories